 When planning your Icelandic adventure, consider the convenience of Iceland camper rentals.
 As opposed to renting a car and staying at hotels, renting a campervan allows you to be mobile and see the country at your own pace.
 Campsites provide you a safe, comfortable space to bunk down at night at an affordable price.
-We’ve compiled maps, frequently asked questions, and everything you need to know about campsites in this handy guide.
+We’ve compiled maps of Iceland, frequently asked questions, and everything you need to know about campsites in this handy guide.
 Have questions?
 Feel free to contact our experienced team for more information.
 Most of the campsites are payable with the app PARKA.IS

 The Best Campsites of Iceland

 These Campsites are open during summertime

-This map shows all campsites in Iceland with special icon colors annotating several different kinds of campsites.
-The orange icon shows the favorite campsites of Go Campers’ team members, the green icon shows campsites that accept the Camping Card, and the yellow icon shows free campsites.
+This Iceland campground map shows all campsites with special icon colors annotating several different kinds of campsites.
+The orange icon shows the favorite campsites of Go Campers’ team members.
+The green icon shows campsites that accept the Camping Card, and the yellow icon shows free campsites.
 Hopefully, this campsite map of Iceland comes in handy while you're planning your campervan trip.